mikeyoknow/GUI_MULTI_WINDOW/README.md

 # GUI_MULTI_WINDOW
-In here, I will try to make my first multi window GUI in python Later, I learned that I can use this newly unlocked skill to create a rotation system for my workplace
+I will try to make my first multi window GUI in python and develope the GUI as I go Later, I learned that I can use this newly unlocked skill to create a rotation system for my workplace

 # What I've learned: